Skip to main content

 The Water Infrastructure upgrade addresses the critical need for a robust water supply network that can adequately support the increasing demands of both tourists and island businesses in peak visitation periods.

-This project is a key priority of the Rottnest Island Management Plan 2023-28, which includes a strategic focus on strengthening the island’s infrastructure to address legacy issues and ensure the island can sustainably meet demand over the next two decades.
+This project is a key priority of the Rottnest Island Management Plan 2023-28, which includes a strategic focus on strengthening the island’s infrastructure to address legacy issues and ensure the island can sustainably meet future demand.

 Key benefits